 There are 4 sentences mixed up (1 main idea/topic sentence & 3 supporting detail sentences).
 First, students work together to find the main idea sentence.
 Then they put the 3 detail sentences in an order they decide makes the most sense (the order of the 3 supporting details may vary).

-You can try this build a paragraph activity for yourself by grabbing the free download in my Resource Library!
+You can try this build a paragraph activity and more for FREE at the end of this post!

 Main Idea and Details Puzzles